Psychology Engagement Awards

 - how you plan/expect to draw from your knowledge of psychology during the experience

-- Financial statement (optional): either documentation of financial aid award or personal statement regarding your financial need.
+- Financial statement (optional): either documentation of financial aid award or a personal statement regarding your financial need.

 Prior to the distribution of funding, you will be required to provide documentation that confirms your stated plans.